 - Jail time: A person convicted of drug possession could serve time in jail.
 Sentences vary and will depend on the crime and the drugs involved.
 However, imprisonment can last anywhere from a few days to as much as ten years.

 The punishment for possession of a controlled substance in California is determined by how the substance is categorized in the state’s “schedule.”
-The schedule is a list of controlled substances organized according to its danger level, treatment, and potential for harm.
+The schedule is a list of controlled substances organized according to their danger level, treatment, and potential for harm.

 The penalty is also subject to various factors, like the type and amount of drugs in possession, the person’s criminal history, and whether there was an intent to sell.
 Most times, this crime is considered a misdemeanor, but not always.